-As an Accredited Center for Pearson, Qualsafe and AOFAQ we are pleased to offer a range of Pre-Hospital Care courses for those who require or prefer the reassurance of advanced skills and interventions.
+As an Accredited Center for Qualifiactions Network we are pleased to offer the Level 3 Award for First Responders for those who require or prefer the reassurance of advanced skills and interventions.
 Other similar courses exist, such as FPOS and FREc, find out why whe chose the First Responder as our preferred course here.

 'Advanced' First Aid is often misinterpreted as more equipment or invasive skills.
 If poorly taught, both can be inappropriate at best or highly dangerous at worst.

 We consider advanced First Aid as deeper understanding and better decision making, including:

 Advanced diagnostic skills

 A wider selection of techniques

 An awareness of - but not a reliance on - a wider range of equipment